(Level A) $89,610 to $96,007 per annum plus an employer contribution of up to 17% superannuation may apply

 To be successful you will need:

-- PhD or equivalent degree in Geology, or a related field.
+- PhD or equivalent degree (or thesis submitted) in materials science/engineering, optical science, mathematics or a related discipline.

-- A proven ability to conduct independent research, as well as to work effectively as a member of a research team.
+- Demonstrated ability to conduct independent research in addition to working effectively as a member of a research team.

 Enjoy an outstanding career environment